Skip to content

 We are focused on recency bias.
 A midweek Stableford won with 46 points by a high-handicapper sticks in the brain.
 Our minds fill in the rest of the gaps.

 When I started pulling up the scores from this season, I was convinced I would see a lot of big handicap winners.
-Partly that was because of my own experience of shooting 40 points a couple of times in a summer competition was losing on both occasions.
+Partly that was because of my own experience of shooting 40 points a couple of times in a summer competition and losing on both occasions.

 That way we can focus on numbers rather than noise.